sudara/alonetone/README.markdown

 #### Logging in

-After the bootstrap data is loaded, you can login using the test account (username=test, password=test).
+After the bootstrap data is loaded, you can login using the test account.
+Username is "admin" and password is "testing123"

 After login, click on the "Upload" button to upload your first mp3.